livewire/livewire/docs/actions.md

 Keep in mind that any public method in your Livewire component can be called from the client-side.
 Even without something like `wire:click` directive associated with it, users can still trigger it from the browser's DevTools.

 Below are three examples of easy to miss vulnerabilities in Livewire components.
 Each will show the vulnerable component first, and the secure component after.
-As an excercise, you may want to try spotting the vulnerabilities in the first, yourself, before viewing the solution after.
+As an exercise, you may want to try spotting the vulnerabilities in the first, yourself, before viewing the solution after.

 If you are having difficulty spotting the vulnerabilities and that makes you concerned about your ability to keep your own apps secure, remember all these vulnerabilities apply to standard web applications that use requests and controllers.
 If you use a component method as a proxy for a controller method, and its parameters as a proxy for request input, you should be able to apply your existing knowledge of application security to your Livewire code.

 ### Always authorize action parameters

-Just like controller request input, it's imperitive to authorize action parameters as users can pass any parameters they want.
+Just like controller request input, it's imperative to authorize action parameters as users can pass any parameters they want.

 The following is a `ShowPosts` component where a user can view all of their posts on one page.
 They are able to delete any component they'd like using one of the post's "Delete" button.